mpeyfuss/mpeyfuss-xyz/src/tech/send-and-receive-raffle.md

 ---
 ![Send & Receive: Raffle](/assets/og/send_and_receive_raffle.png)

-# Send & Receive: Raffle
+# Send And Receive: Raffle

 *A variant of the Send And Receive contract primitives that implements a raffle mechanism*